Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Garnet, turquoise, and labradorite

 Garnet is the January birthstone and carries associations with commitment, vitality, and deep connection.
-Its rich red colour might seem counterintuitive for cool, cerebral Aquarius, but that's the point: garnet represents the fire beneath the ice, the passion that Aquarius feels but doesn't always show.
-A deep red garnet set in silver creates a striking contrast that captures the Aquarius duality perfectly.
+Its rich red colour might seem counterintuitive for cool, cerebral Aquarius, but that's the point: garnet represents the fire beneath the ice.
+Choose deeper, almost purple-red shades.
+Rhodolite garnet specifically has a grape-purple undertone that bridges the garnet warmth with Aquarius's cooler palette.

 Turquoise bridges the gap between ancient wisdom and modern appeal.
 It's been used in jewellery for over 5,000 years, and its association with protection and spiritual awareness aligns with Aquarius's humanitarian and philosophical nature.

 Labradorite is the stone that might be most spiritually aligned with Aquarius energy.
 Its iridescent play of colour (called labradorescence) creates flashes of blue, green, and gold within a dark base.
-It looks like something from another planet, which appeals to a sign that often feels like it's visiting from the future.
 In crystal traditions, labradorite is associated with transformation, intuition, and the ability to see beyond the obvious.
+A large labradorite cabochon pendant is a showpiece.
+For rings, a labradorite cabochon in a silver setting creates something that looks different every time the light shifts.

 Metals and motifs